dwyl/learn-insomnia/README.md

 getting tedious.
 Then what happens if the URL changes or we want to access our production API?
 Do we need to go through and change every single URL?

 #### Templating

-Insomnia has great templating capability, so lets try it out to template in our URL!
+Insomnia has great templating capability, so lets try it out to template in our
+URL!

-Click the "No environment" dropdown, then "Manage Environments".
+Click the "No environment" dropdown, then "Manage Environments":

 Then, press the "+" button next to sub environments.
 Create a public environment.
 Double click the environemnt name ("New Environment") to edit it,